-Family Organizing | Kitchens
+Family Organizing | Kids/Families | Kitchens & Pantries

-SEPARATE AND CONTAINERIZE
+1. SEPARATE AND CONTAINERIZE

 You can also group two related types of food in one bin if you don’t have enough of one to fill a bin.
 Examples are rice and beans or dried fruit and nuts.
 Don’t get too complicated with this, otherwise, others may get confused, and put things in the wrong baskets.
-It’s best to keep it as simple as possible.

-MAKE EVERYTHING SUPER ACCESSIBLE
+2. MAKE EVERYTHING SUPER ACCESSIBLE

 Take things out of their outer packages.
 Especially individual snack bags and granola and energy bars and any items bought in bulk packages.
 This way little hands can get to them quickly with minimal disheveling.
 Products take up less room when their outer packages are removed.
 See if you can stand some items up in their bins.
 Vertical items are always easier to see and access and tend to require less space.
 Leave tops off of bins and baskets so that everything is easy to see and access.

-AVOID STOCKPILING TO KEEP YOUR PANTRY ORGANIZED
+3. AVOID STOCKPILING TO KEEP YOUR FAMILY’S PANTRY ORGANIZED

 This is where many families get snagged.
-The more stuff you have, the harder it is to stay on top of what you have and where things are.
+The more stuff you have, the harder it is to stay on top of knowing what you have in there and where things are.
 It is tempting to stock up because the tendency is to assume that the more you buy, the greater the likelihood that you will always have on hand what you need when you need it.
 But believe it or not, the opposite is actually true.

 It is best to keep all of your food in one location in your kitchen.
-If this is impossible because your pantry is too small, store a specific food category in a kitchen cabinet for example; all canned foods, and keep everything else in the pantry.
+If this is impossible because your pantry is too small, store a specific food category in a nearby kitchen cabinet, for example, all canned foods go in the cabinet and everything else goes in the pantry.

-NEVER SHOP WITHOUT A GROCERY LIST
+7. NEVER SHOP WITHOUT A GROCERY LIST

 you may also like